-Last week, President Biden unveiled his first presidential budget, revealing a commitment to educational equity with a historic 41 percent increase in education funding.
+Last week, President Biden unveiled his first presidential budget, revealing a commitment to educational equity with a historic 41% increase in education funding.
 As we emerge from a pandemic that has left millions of students struggling, this proposed increase is a bold step.
 He proposed big increases for a number of programs including:

 - $36.5 billion in proposed support for Title I schools